chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ### Running all models in parallel

 The first step of this process is to set up and register the core cluster so we can run multiple models simultaneously.
-Here we use `detectCores()` to get the number of cores we have, and then we subtract one from the number in order for the machine to work on other tasks (and make sure R/RStudio doesn't crash).
-Note that we've chosen the `doParallel` package here, which includes the `foreach()` function, which is one of the fastest and most intuitive parallelization methods in R.
+Here we use `detectCores()` to get the number of cores we have on our machine, and we subtract one in order for the machine to work on other tasks (and to make sure R/RStudio doesn't crash).
+Note that we have chosen the `doParallel` package here, which includes the `foreach()` function -- one of the fastest and most intuitive parallelization methods in R.

 ```r
 library(doParallel)